Cups to Grams

 US and UK cup sizes

-In the UK, cups have rarely been used in recipes since the 1960s.
+In the UK, cups have rarely been used in published recipes since the 1960s.
 If it's an old UK recipe, it'll use the imperial cup (284.131ml), which is significantly more than its more modern 250ml metric cup counterpart, now referenced in the UK as well as Australia, New Zealand, Canada and the rest of the Commonwealth.

 In the US, it's 236.59ml in recipes, but 240ml on nutritional labelling.
 Still with me?
 The mess begins before you've even cracked an egg.

 With all this confusion around cup sizes, weighing in grams with a set of kitchen scales becomes an easier and more accurate way to cook.
 It also helps you ensure your cake doesn't turn out somewhere between a concrete slab and a chocolate omelette.
-After all, depending what country your cups are from, how tightly you pack the ingredient in, and whether the top is heaped or levelled, baking can become a bit of a roulette game.
-And cake is not something to be messed around with.
-Not on my watch, brother.

 Weighing scales at the ready, let's go through the most common baking ingredients in turn...